kaseykahneno1/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://github.com/user-attachments/assets/530a1e5d-8494-44ba-85e4-b73867d9c68a" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we will need to create a virtual network and name it AD-lab-network.
-Assign it to the resource group AD-lab and put it in the same region you chose for your resource group in step one.
+ Then, you'll need to create a virtual network named AD-lab-network, link it to the AD-lab resource group, and choose the same region as in step one.
 </p>
 <br />